ic-labs/django-icekit/docs/contributing/documentation.rst

 Writing documentation
 =====================

 Good documentation is just as important as tests.
-ICEkit pull requests should endeavour to include and/or update documentation where appropriate.
+GLAMkit pull requests should endeavour to include and/or update documentation where appropriate.

-ICEkit documentation is written in ReStructured Text (ReST) format, and compiled to HTML using Sphinx.
+GLAMkit documentation is written in ReStructured Text (ReST) format, and compiled to HTML using Sphinx.
 Documentation is hosted on ReadTheDocs.

 Conventions